sara-nl/data-exchange/docs/CD.md

 ## Cleanup

-Unfortunatelly, there is no straightforward way to configure cleanup in Gitlab CR.
+Unfortunately, there is no straightforward way to configure cleanup in Gitlab CR.
 It needs to be done manually according to the following rules:
 * `<repository>/<service-name>/<branch-name>` can be deleted when the git branch <branch-name> is deleted;
 * `<repository>/<service-name>/<tag>` all tags besides "latest" (and perhaps a few most recent ones) can be deleted.